cucumber-attic/website/apps/dynamic/views/_posts/your-first-example-mapping-session.md

 Have fun, and please do let us know how it went!

-This blog post was originally posted on [Tooky's Medium blog.](https://medium.com/@tooky/your-first-example-mapping-session-a1800bf15cef).
+This blog post was originally posted on [my Medium blog.](https://medium.com/@tooky/your-first-example-mapping-session-a1800bf15cef)